telerik/justmock-docs/knowledge-base/justmock-nuget-troubleshooting.md

 Errors like `Unable to load the service index for source https://nuget.telerik.com/v3/index.json` don't indicate the exact cause of the problem.
 In such cases, check the additional error information which usually provides an error code.

-To verify if you can access the Telerik NuGet server and the expected packages, open the https://nuget.telerik.com/v3/search?q=justmock&prerelease=true&skip=0&take=100&semVerLevel=2.0.0 URL directly in the web browser and enter username `api-key` and password your [Telerik API Key](https://www.telerik.com/account/downloads/api-keys) in the prompt.
+To verify if you can access the Telerik NuGet server and the expected packages, open the https://nuget.telerik.com/v3/search?q=justmock&prerelease=true&skip=0&take=100&semVerLevel=2.0.0 URL directly in the web browser and enter username `api-key` and your [Telerik API Key](https://www.telerik.com/account/downloads/api-keys) as password in the prompt.

 As a result, you will see a JSON output with the NuGet packages and versions that are available for you.
 You can search for `JustMock.Commercial` or `Telerik.JustMock.Console`.

 If the above URL doesn't open, you have either come across a local networking issue or [the NuGet server is down](#error-503-service-unavailable).

 If you can access the feed in the browser, but you do not see the packages in Visual Studio, most likely the problem is caused by entering wrong credentials.
-Make sure your saved [Telerik API Key](https://www.telerik.com/account/downloads/api-keys) are correct.
+Make sure your saved [Telerik API Key](https://www.telerik.com/account/downloads/api-keys) is correct.
 Also, check to see if you have a `NuGet.Config` file in the project.
 That will add its package sources and package source credentials.
 If there is one, make sure it is using the correct values.

 ## Removing Saved Credentials